eastgenomics/eggd_vcf_annotator/Readme.md

 - `bgzip src_vcf`
 - `bcftools view src_vcf -Oz`

-## What does this app output?

-This app outputs a bgzipped VCF file.

 Example cmd line:

 ``` bash
 dx run vcf_annotator -iraw_vcf=raw.vcf -isrc_vcf=src.vcf -ifields="ID,QUAL,+TAG" -o annotated.vcf.gz
 ```

+## What does this app output?

+This app outputs a bgzipped VCF file.
+The new fields in the vcf will be prefixed by "EGGD"

 ### This app was made by EMEE GLH